Exam invigilator: During the exam

-During the examination, all exam invigilators must give their whole attention to the examination process.
-At this time, they must be vigilant, mobile and attentive and should not perform any other tasks throughout the examination’s duration.
+During the examination, exam invigilators give their whole attention to the examination process and are typically prohibited from performing any other tasks throughout the examination’s duration.

-At this time, exam invigilators must respond to queries from candidates immediately and assist the candidates as per their needs.
-Within the first 30 minutes of the examination, the invigilators should take the attendance of the candidates in the attendance record sheet and sign it before submitting it to the Chief Invigilator.
-While checking the attendance, they must also check the candidate's name, candidate number, passport, admit card or examination entrance card etc.
+Exam invigilators respond to queries from candidates and assist them per their needs.
+Invigilators also take attendance and check identifying information of the candidates.

-Exam invigilators must deal with students who arrive late at the examination venue and record their attendance and consult with the Chief Invigilator to determine whether extra time will be granted to such candidates or not.
+Exam invigilators also deal with students who arrive late at the examination venue, recording their attendenace, and determine whether extra time will be granted to such candidates depending on specific school policies.

-Invigilators must not permit candidates to leave the examination hall room during the first 1-hour and the last 15 minutes of the examination.
-They should also take immediate actions in case of candidates caught cheating during the examination and report to the Chief Invigilator.
-If unauthorized materials are found inside the examination hall, they should remove them immediately.
-In the event of an emergency or fire alarm, invigilators should follow the emergency exit procedures and lead the candidates safely outside the examination hall.
+Invigilators may prevent the candidates from leaving the examination hall room at specific times and take immediate actions against candidates caught cheating during the examination.
+Invigilators confiscate unauthorized materials found inside the examination hall.
+In the event of an emergency or fire alarm, invigilators follow emergency exit procedures and lead the candidates safely outside the examination hall.

-Invigilators must be as quiet as possible during the examination duration but also remain vigilant to the candidates.
-They should not explain any questions asked by the candidates or allow any other person to ask questions of, or read answers to, the candidates.
+Invigilators remain silent during the examination and often do not respond to questions from candidates or allow any other person to ask questions of, or read answers to, the candidates.

 After the exam

-After the examination is over, the exam invigilators should collect the scripts, question papers, stationery and other reference booklets from the candidates and check that all the required information (name, candidate number, venue, date etc.) have been filled out by the candidates on their scripts properly.
-When all the scripts are collected, invigilators should release candidates and direct them towards the exit of the examination hall in complete silence.
+After the examination is over, the exam invigilators collect the scripts, question papers, stationery and other reference booklets from the candidates and check that all the required information (name, candidate number, venue, date, etc.) have been filled out by the candidates on their scripts properly.
+When all the scripts are collected, invigilators release the candidates and direct them towards the exit of the examination hall.